caoccao/Javet/docs/reference/v8_function.rst

         v8Function.setSourceCode(newSourceCode)
         v8Function.setPosition(startPosition, startPosition + len(sourceCode))

-Be careful, ``setSourceCode(String sourceCode)`` has radical changes that may break the execution because all functions during one execution share the same source code but have their own position.
+Be careful, ``setSourceCode(String sourceCode)`` has radical impacts that may break the execution because all functions during one execution share the same source code but have their own positions.
 The following diagram shows the rough memory layout.
 Assuming function (4) has been changed to something else with position changed, function (1) and (2) will not be impacted because their positions remain the same, but function (3) will be broken because its end position is not changed to the end position of function (4) accordingly.

 .. image:: ../resources/images/memory_layout_of_v8_function.png?raw=true
     :alt: Memory Layout of V8 Function